 You don't need to administer your own NDA for your UserTesting tests.
-However, you have the option to require testers to sign your company's NDA before accepting your study.
+However, you have the option to require testers to sign your company's NDA before accepting your test.
 NDA administration by UserTesting's Professional Services team is only offered on certain plans.
-Contact your Customer Success Manager to find out if this is available on your plan.
+Contact UserTesting Support to find out if this is available on your plan.

 You can administer NDAs to participants with one of the following two methods:

-1. Set up your own electronic signature with your company's NDA and place it within a study.
+1. Set up your own electronic signature with your company's NDA and place it within a test.